 Politically Exposed Person (PEP)

 PEPs are identified either through local knowledge/criteria.
-SNB has a designated team to monitor and apply enhanced due diligence measures based on a risk-based approach for customers classified as “High Risk”.
-All PEPs are classified as “High Risk”.
+SNB has a designated team to monitor and apply enhanced due diligence measures based on a risk-based approach for customers classified as "High Risk".
+All PEPs are classified as "High Risk".
 This involves obtaining additional information pertaining to their activities and business relationships and close monitoring of the financial transactions.
 All relationships classified as "PEPs" require the Higher Management's approval at the start of the relationship, when a relationship becomes "PEP".

 Neither SNB nor any institution within the shareholding structure are based on bearer shares.
 In addition, customers who hold bearer shares in their shareholding structure are prohibited from establishing/maintaining a relationship with SNB.

 Transaction Monitoring of Suspicious or Unusual Transactions

 SNB uses the BAE Systems Applied Intelligence (NetReveal®) Transaction Monitoring System which is a sophisticated automated solution to detect unusual or suspicious activity.
 This covers all financial and non-financial transactions.
 SNB has implemented rules/scenarios that identify transactions and activities outside of the customers' profile and investigates these transactions accordingly.